SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README2.md

 >
 > Similar to the DNA sequencing, RNA sequencing also does exist.
 While dealing with RNA samples, for most biological interpretations RNA is converted into an intermediate form known as cDNA (complementary DNA).
 However, methods namely direct RNA sequencing (DRS) involves sequencing of RNA directly.

-## The goals of NGS analysis can be:
+## The goals of NGS analysis can be

 - Determining genes expression (a.k.a single cell RNA sequencing).
 Here, the complete mRNA pool of a cell is first converted into cDNAs using reverse transcriptase.
 Then cDNAs are sequenced to determine their counts. (cDNA counts directly correlates with gene expression levels).
 - Identifying nucleotide mutations or variants.